July 4th weekend celebration to test US travel system

 A record 50.7 million Americans are expected to venture at least 50 miles from home in the period heading into July 4th, eclipsing the prior peak of 49 million in 2019, according to the American Automobile Association.

+Increased traffic is expected to boost travel times 30 percent over normal, with the worst conditions in big cities like Boston, Seattle and Washington DC, AAA said.

-But travelers this week got a bitter taste of the impact of seemingly typical summer weather on the stretched US aviation network.
+Air travelers this week also got a bitter taste of the impact of seemingly typical summer weather on the stretched US aviation network.

 Intermittent rainstorms, thunder and lightning in New York and other East Coast destinations wreaked havoc, forcing the cancelation of more than 3,200 flights to and from the three major New York-area airports since Monday.